DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 - A BSS (BASIC SERVICE SET) is a kind of infrastructure service set in which clients connect to each other via an AP (ACCESS POINT) but not DIRECTLY to each other
 - A BSSID (BASIC SERVICE SET ID) is used to uniquely identify the AP
-    - Other APs can use the same SSID but not THE same BSSID
+    - Other APs can use the same SSID but not the same BSSID
     - The BSSID is the MAC address of the APs radio
 - Wireless devices request to *associate* with the BSS
 - Wireless devices that have associated with the BSS are called “CLIENTS” or “STATIONS”